zmathew/django-linguo/README.rst

 Linguo
 ======

-Linguo aims to make model translation easy and is designed to let you use the built-in Django features (Query API, Model Forms, Admin, etc) as intended.
-It integrates relatively easily with your existing code and performs the translation retrieval logic transparently (similar to ugettext).
+Linguo aims to make model translation easy.
+It is designed to let you use the built-in Django features (Query API, Model Forms, Admin, etc) as intended.

-It does this by creating additional columns for each language and using accessors to make it transparent to you.
+Linguo integrates relatively easily with your existing code and performs the translation retrieval logic transparently (similar to ugettext).
+It does this by creating additional columns for each language and using proxy properties to make it transparent to you.